ElderMael/patternsfordeliveringmicroservices/manuscript/05_Graph_Model.md

 be modeled in a pipeline too, the event can make trigger a different set of events or be triggered on specific times without triggering the complete pipeline.

+## Optionally Skip Processing Of Events

+On a graph model, event processors can be designed to skip events or skip processing after inspecting the event.
+Event processors can also inspect the codebase even if the event they are interested in has been triggered.

+For example, an event processor interested in building a repository binary can skip processing if the event triggered is a git commit that did not changed any code e.g. editing the README file of the repository had no impact on the code.

+This is very useful to avoid wasting processing power usually seen on pipelines where any webhook trigger usually means processing all stages even when the commit only changed documentation.

+## Conclusion

+A graph model to build and deliver software is beneficial to the microservice architecture because it adds the necessary flexibility to the paved road model provided by pipelines.
+It also can provide policies as with the pipeline model but giving the individual teams power to add or remove tasks as required.